SupercopV/AI-Powered-mumzworld-checklist-builder/README.md

 ### How I Shopped Mumzworld

 I approached Mumzworld as Aisha rather than as a general browser.
-The goal was not ìfind a strollerî or ìbuy diapers.î The goal was much fuzzier: build confidence around an entire shopping plan.
+The goal was not ‚Äúfind a stroller‚Äù or ‚Äúbuy diapers.‚Äù The goal was much fuzzier: build confidence around an entire shopping plan.

 That made the experience feel different from a standard e-commerce task.
 I was not mainly choosing between products.
 I was trying to answer questions like: